-As a consultant to business and government since 1990, he saw that in a deeply competitive and over supplied market, the role of directors and top management is crucial for continued and sustained enterprise success.
+As a consultant to business and government since 1991, Stefan saw that in a deeply competitive and over supplied market, the role of directors and top management is crucial for continued and sustained enterprise success.
 The hard side to strategy no longer offers sufficient competitive advantage.
-It are intangibles, such as public policy alignment and regulatory risk management, social contract and brand strength, that offer the critical differentiation.
+It is intangibles, such as public policy alignment and regulatory risk management, social contract and brand strength, that offer the critical differentiation.

 Besides this work, he conceived in 2012, following a request of the Council Presidency, a unique and innovative way of public-private-academic sector collaboration with the objective to inject innovative policy ideas into the EU system, path independent and taking account of new contextual conditions.
 This led to the setting up of independent, tripartite High Level Groups for Policy Innovation.

 + Visiting professor European Studies at the Henley Business School, University of Reading (UK) and director of the African-European Centre for Investment and Trade (AECIT) at Henley campus in Johannesburg (SA).

 + Director of the Empress Theophano Foundation (Thessaloniki, GR) and of other foundations as well as of companies.